Best student laptop: We compare the best student laptop options based on budgets and the requirements of your university or college course.

-Those specs will also vary depending on the course you’re taking.
-A design student would be better off spending a little more on a convertible with a stylus and discrete graphics card (dGPU), for example, while someone studying mathematics or literature – or anyone who just needs a laptop on which to bash out essays, with maybe the odd Netflix session – won’t need a computer quite as powerful.
+It’s not as simple as picking out the very best student laptop though.
+Each device suits different needs.
+A design student would be better off spending a little more on a convertible with a stylus and discrete graphics card (dGPU), for example, while someone studying mathematics or literature – or anyone who just needs to bash out essays, with maybe the odd Netflix session – won’t need a computer quite as powerful.

 Best student laptop – £200-£500